mmtk/mmtk-core/docs/team/pull_request.md

 1. Make sure there is no other PR in this merging process.
 If so, resolve those first.
 1. Make sure all the PRs (the mmtk-core PR, the binding PRs, and the associated PRs in the VM repo if any) are ready to merge.
+1. Make sure there is a comment that provides `binding-refs` for all the binding PRs.
 1. For each binding PR that we need to merge:
    1. If the binding PR has an assocate PR in the VM repo, merge the VM PR first.
 Once it is merged, we will have a commit hash (we refer to it as `{vm_commit}`).
    1. Update `mmtk/Cargo.toml` in the binding: